leftshift/Konsumwage-Server/README.md

 The backend for Konsumwage collecting and redistributing data.
 This is still very much work in progress.
 There's no actual physical scale yet, for example.
 ## What's Konsumwage?!
-Basically an internet enabled scale for measuring consumtion of something you can put on top of it (bottles, a barrel of beer, food, whatever).
+Basically an internet enabled scale for measuring consumption of something you can put on top of it (bottles, a barrel of beer, food, whatever).

 The backend recieves this, and relays it to clients using WebSockets.